AvirupMazumder/MSOffice_using_AI_Tools/README.md

 For Research and Outline of the presentation, you can use ChatGPT.
 Goto [ChatGPT.OpenAI](https://chat.openai.com/ "ChatGPT").
 For Design use Microsoft Powerpoint's latest Designer Function, and use whatever we get from outline one by one in powerpoint.

 #### 5. Use Gamma App

 This is a faster process compared to previous one.
 It will geerate PPT within few seconds.
 Use [Gamma.app](https://gamma.app/ "Gamma-AI")

+#### 6. Your personal speech coach Yoodle.ai

+Use [Yoodle.ai](https://app.yoodli.ai/ "Yoodle.AI").
+This app is going to record your speeches and correct you based on which volcabularies you are using.